oplogix/Web-URL-Scraper/README.md

 ## Description

-This Python script is a web scraper that extracts links from a specified website.
+This Python script is a web scraper that extracts **links** or **images** from a specified website.
 It utilizes the BeautifulSoup library for HTML parsing and supports saving the scraped links in both a text file and a CSV file.

 ## Features

-- Scrapes links from a given website.
+- Scrapes links or images from a given website.
-- Outputs links to a text file and a CSV file.
+- Outputs links to a text file
+- Outputs images to a /content folder in jpg format.
+- http and https protocol functionality.

 ## Usage